waleed-adel/Basic-make-build-automation-tool/README.md

 	- For the progress bar group make its forecolor the same as its background color (Anything except white)
 	- For the progress percentage groups color it so that its forecolor and background color are different

+- Check the output of the second step from the following path "ScreenShots/Step_2"